FRSOURCE/tiny-carousel/packages/docs/index.md

 - title: 📚 Modular
   details: Choose only the modules you need to use in your application and don't import any unnecessary code.
 No more bloating of your bundle!
 - title: 👫 Community-driven
-  details: From developer for developers.
+  details: From developers for developers.
 Is anything missing?
 Have you found a bug?
 Feel free to post a feature request/bug report/PR on GitHub!
 ---

 <HeroSection :link="{href: '/contribution/', text: 'Contribute\xa0→'}">